Pulover/Class_LV_Rows/README.md

 ### Parameters
 * **Hwnd** - Hwnd of a previously inserted ListView.
 If left blank, the current active ListView will be returned.
+* **NewData** - Hwnd of a previously inserted ListView whose data, history and groups will be copied to the one being selected.

+## Handle.SetData()
+Retrieves the data, history and groups of a previously inserted ListView.

+### Return
+No return value.

+### Parameters
+* **Hwnd** - Hwnd of a previously inserted ListView.
+If left blank, the current active ListView will be used.

 ## LV_Rows.SetCallback()
 Sets a callback function where the user can take actions based on the function being called called.
 The Callback function must return true for the operation to be completed.